axelvaldez/radical-companies/_posts/2023-03-30-patient-centric-healthcare-not-money-making-sickcare.markdown

 <h1>rHatchery.live</h1>
  <p>In the <em>rHatchery.live</em> podcast, Bindu Kalesan, Epidemiologist and founder of Tury Health, talked about her startup.
 She mentioned that they can bring the costs of clinical trials to one-tenth of what they are today, at $30,000.
 They can do that by making the trial patient-centric rather than focused on location or anything else.</p>
- <p>Besides the dollar savings this results in trials that include people of color (PoC), which are normally not included in these trials.
-And it is not so much by virtue of a consirancy but because trials have not bee designed for incusivity.
-The result is that today most of the drungs available are mum on PoC side-effects.</p>
+ <p>Besides the dollar savings this results in trials that include people of color (PoC), which are normally not included because trials have not been designed for inclusivity.
+The result is that today most of the drugs available are not been tested for PoC side-effects.</p>

 <h1>Sickcare</h1>
  <p>What also talked about the care we have today which Bindu called sickcare, which is what we really have today.</p>